 The family tree experiment was motivated by the idea of role-specific representations.
 Hinton argued that, to truly understand relationships, neural networks need to represent not just who an entity is, but also what role it plays in a given context.
 To achieve this, he introduced the notion of grouped neurons—separate subsets of neurons encoding identity and role independently.

 This concept foreshadows ideas seen in his later work, such as capsule networks, which aim to disentangle object properties and their spatial relationships.
-In modern large language models (LLMs), a similar effect is achieved through the attention mechanism, which inherently associates entities with their contextual roles in a dynamic and flexible way.
+In my opinion, modern large language models (LLMs) achieved a similar effect through the attention mechanism, which inherently associates entities with their contextual roles in a dynamic and flexible way.